Welcome to ADAPT!

 Fun Run for Disability Rights

 ADAPT's Fun Run for Disability Rights is TODAY!!!!
-Sunday, April 21, 2013 in Upper Senate Park.
+Sunday, May 4, 2014 in Upper Senate Park.
 This is a fund raiser to help us subsidize the costs of our work.
 Can you support us?
 Even just a few bucks?
-For more information Fun Run Announcements or go to the Fun Run Website to support ADAPT!
+Go to the Fun Run Website to support ADAPT!

 ADAPT Organizer Training